KhronosGroup/NNEF-Tools/nnef_tools-pyproject/README.md

 This package contains a set of tools for converting and transforming machine learning models.

-## Setup

-### Installing from Git

-To install the `nnef_tools` package into a Python environment, clone the NNEF-Tools repo and run

-    python setup.py install

-Afterwards, the scripts in the `nnef_tools` folder can be run using the `-m` option to `python`, as in the examples below.
-From the main folder of the repo, the scripts can also be run with the same `-m` option without installation.

 ## Dependencies

-Python3 version >= 3.5.2 is supported.

-For all tools an installed `nnef` package is required:

-    cd parser/python
-    python setup.py install
-    cd ../..

 You need to install dependencies only for the functionalities that you are using: